st-matskevich/local-wake/README.md

 ## Usage
 ### Reference set
 The reference set is a collection of wake word recordings used as templates during detection.
-Typically, 3–4 samples are sufficient to achieve reliable detection performance.
+Typically, 3-4 samples are sufficient to achieve reliable detection performance.

 This repository includes `record.py` to record samples:
 ```
 python record.py --out ref/sample-1.wav --duration 3
 ```

 Alternatively, you may use any recording tool of your choice.
-For example, on Linux, you can use arecord:
+For example, on Linux:
 ```
 arecord -d 3 -r 16000 -c 1 -f S16_LE output.wav
 ```